-525. Fires/Firewood Collection
+Fires/Firewood Collection

 The use of fires shall be restricted to fire circles, grills or other places otherwise designated by the park manager.
-All fires shall be kept under control at all times, and shall be extinguished before checking out of the campsite or whenever fire is left unattended.
+All fires shall be kept under control at all times and shall be extinguished before checking out of the campsite or whenever fire is left unattended.
 Areas may be closed to open fires during extreme fire danger.
+Collecting firewood within the park boundaries may be prohibited in many parks.
+Know what the wood collection policy is in your park.
+Be proactive and let visitors know where and when they can buy firewood.
+After campers have vacated a site, take time to do a site inventory/clean up.
+Make sure fires are doused thoroughly with water, litter is picked up, and firewood is stacked neatly for the next guests who will be using the site.

-550. Fireworks
+Fireworks

-No person may use fireworks of any kind within lands administered by the Department, except under special permit issued by the director for exhibition purposes, and then only by persons designated by the director.
+No person may use fireworks of any kind within lands administered by the Department, except under special permit issued by the Director for exhibition purposes, and then only by persons designated by the Director.